 Normally the proceedings are taken against the other party.
-However, if there is a transfer to a company or a third party, they may need to be joined into the application.
+However, if there is a transfer to a company or a third party, the company and/or third party may need to be joined into the application.

-How can I show that a disposition was made to frustrate my claim?
+How can I show that a disposition was made to defeat my claim for financial provision?

-The timing of the disposition affects who has the burden of proving that it was made to defeat a claim.
-If the disposition was made within three years of the application for financial relief being made, there is an assumption that it was made to frustrate the claim.
-The other party therefore needs to show that that was not their intention.
+The timing of the disposal affects who has the burden of proving that it was made to defeat a claim.
+If the disposal was made within three years of the application for financial relief being made, there is an assumption that it was made to defeat the claim for financial provision and the disposing party then needs to show that that was not their intention.

 If it took place in the three years before the proceedings, the onus is on the person making the application to show that the intention was to defeat the claim.
-If the disposition was made in good faith and for valuable consideration, i.e. the appropriate value was paid, then an application cannot be made.
+If the disposal was made in good faith and for valuable consideration (i.e. the appropriate value was paid), then an application should not be made.
 In those circumstances, we would be looking at what happened to the money received.